astro-informatics/rcGAN/docs/mass_mapping.md

 ```python /scripts/mass_map/cosmos_plot.py --config ./configs/mass_map.yml --exp-name mmgan_training_real_output
 ```
 and plot via ```mass_map_utils/notebooks/cosmos_samples/ipynb```.

+# General Mass-Mapping

+If you would like to use MMGAN for your own mass-mapping problems there are a number of things to configure.

+## Config

+We chose to normalise across the entire dataset, rather than on an instance case.
+Therefore we recommend, making a copy of ```configs/mass_map.yml``` with updated directory paths, as well as an updated kappa_mean and kappa_std configured to your dataset.
+We provide a script ```mass_map_utils/scripts/normalisation.py``` in order to calculate these value.

+## Data

+Currently, we provide two functions to add noise to the mock shear maps.
+We recommend using the realistic_noise_maker function found in ```data/lightning/MassMappingDataModule.py```, and replacing the standard deviation with that of your dataset.
+Currently it is configured for the COSMOS data, with a standard deviation calculated using the COSMOS galaxy catalog.

 ## Questions and Concerns
 If you have any questions, or run into any issues, don't hesitate to reach out at jessica.whitney.22@ucl.ac.uk